-President Obama selectively enforced our laws or made changes to immigration law through executive actions for far too long, which has prevented us from finding a path forward that fixes our broken immigration system.
 In the 113th Congress, I opposed the Senate-passed comprehensive immigration reform.
-I believe we should look instead at some commonsense steps that will improve our immigration system.
+I believe we should look instead at some common sense steps that will improve our immigration system.
 For instance, we should ensure our farms continue to have the workers they need to put food on our tables, we should expand E-Verify to give businesses the tools they need to comply with the law, and we should give priority to immigrants based on the skills they will provide to our country instead of meeting a geographic quota.

 As a member of the Immigration Reform Caucus, I do not think we should reward those who illegally reside in America, and I reject efforts to provide amnesty to these individuals.
 I am also adamantly opposed to providing federal benefits to illegal aliens.

 I have long said the first step to fixing our broken immigration system is regaining control of our borders.
 I agree with President Trump that building a wall – whether it is a physical wall, a virtual wall, or some other barrier – may be an effective way to help secure the border and prevent illegal immigration.
 If we continue to have a porous border, we will never solve the problem.
 Americans are the fairest people on the earth, but we cannot expect law-abiding citizens and legal immigrants to obey the law while allowing others to come here illegally with no penalty.